The Contact/Contactless Advantage

 RFID Smart Card

 Radio frequency identification (RFID) is a generic term that is used to describe a system that transmits the identity (in the form of a unique serial number) of an object or person wirelessly, using radio waves.
 An RFID system consists of an antenna and a transceiver, which read the radio frequency and transfer the information to a processing device, as well as a transponder (or tag), which is an integrated circuit on the plastic smart card containing the radio frequency circuitry and information to be transmitted.
+A subtype of RFID is NFC, which stands for near field communication, enabling two devices to communicate within a very short range.
+NFC cards add a layer of security to information transactions.

 Smart card applications include: financial, identification, SIM card, public transit, computer security, school operations, healthcare and more.